applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ```

 ## Is my alignment "good"?
 Determining whether an alignment is statistically significant. <link src='87c92f'/>

+** This chapter is currently in revision.
+It has been revised through this point, so the text from this point is still changing rapidly.**

 You may have noticed that the score you get back for an alignment isn't extremely informative.
 It's dependent on the query and reference sequence lengths (and possibly composition, depending on your substitution matrix).
 An important question then is: **is my alignment score good?**